The BJA Level 1 award is the starting point for your coaching journey in judo.

 On successful completion of this course candidates will receive a British Judo Association Level 1 coaching award and will be equipped to work alongside a UKCC Level 2 or UKCC Level 3 judo coach during club or other relevant coaching sessions.
-Once they have turned 18 years of age a BJA Level 1 coach may upon the discretion of a UKCC Level 2 of UKCC Level 3 coach, can also work independently under supervision.
+Once they have turned 18 years of age, a BJA Level 1 coach may, upon the discretion of a UKCC Level 2 of UKCC Level 3 coach, also work independently under supervision.

 What do you need before you can sign up?

 - Be at least 16 years of age

 - Be a current member of the British Judo Association

 - Hold a minimum British Judo Association 2nd Kyu Grade

 - Have a good knowledge of the British Judo Mon and Kyu Grade Syllabi

 - Be able to communicate effectively in English (listening, speaking, reading and writing)